Medically Reviewed by Jennifer Robinson, MD and Jennifer Robinson, MD on September 03, 2020

 You Don’t Move Enough

 The longer you go without regular exercise, the more likely you are to have dementia.
 You’re also more likely to get diabetes, heart disease, and high blood pressure -- all of which may be linked to Alzheimer’s.
 You don’t have to start running marathons -- a half-hour in the garden or a brisk walk around the neighborhood will work.
-The important thing is to do it at least 3 days a week.
+The important thing is to get at least 150 minutes of moderate exercise each week.

 You Still Smoke